brgr/books-app/doc/notes.md

 I have now switched to using the uberwar as this needs slightly fewer dependencies.
 It would be nice to know the differences between these two.

+### CORS Headers

+These headers are needed for AJAX.
+I had problems because I did not set them for my whole API.
+It is important to set the headers for all, not just for some single requests.

+This helped me solve it: https://stackoverflow.com/questions/52745107/how-do-i-add-cors-to-a-compojure-api-app

 ## SSH Key: With or without passphrase?

 When automating access to a server, which means that the private SSH key needs to be written